SyedARSaleem/File-Management-System/README.md

-Developed a C program in a Linux environment to create, delete, and manage files, including user-defined file permissions and encryption/decryption functionalities.
-Implemented advanced encryption and decryption features to securely manipulate file contents.
+A C program in a Linux environment to create, delete, and manage files, including user-defined file permissions and encryption/decryption functionalities with implemented advanced encryption and decryption features to securely manipulate file contents.